lisllin99/IEM-DIP-G4/README.md

 To get started with the project:
 1. Set up [Expo](https://expo.dev/)
 2. Clone this project to your working directory
-3. Run `npm install` in you work path
+3. Run `npm install` in your work path
 4. Run `expo start` and open the app using either the [Expo Go](https://expo.dev/client) app or an emulator